jroesch-droid/jroesch-droid/README.md

 I'm Jordan, a senior student at Vassar College pursuing a degree in Mathematics and Statistics with a minor in Computer Science and Data Science.

-I will be pursuing my master's in Data Science and Statistics at SDSU once I am done at Vassar College.
+I will be pursuing my master's in Data Science and Statistics at San Diego State University once I am done at Vassar College.

 I currently work on small projects in my free time.